gluestack/bolt-framework/README.md

 ## :see_no_evil: Caveat

 We are currently very much an Alpha product.
-Please file an issue if you face any problems.
-Please join our [Discord](https://discord.gg/GEP2gWgd) if you want to discuss your use-case.
+To file an issue if you face any problems or to discuss your use-case, please join our [Discord](https://discord.gg/GEP2gWgd).

-## :telephone_receiver: For Contributing or Connecting with Us
+## :telephone_receiver: For Contributing or connecting with us

 Join our [Discord](https://discord.gg/GEP2gWgd)